avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises_answers.rst

 Q1.
 ^^^
-*Use the dotPlot() function in the SeqinR R library to make a dotplot of the rabies virus phosphoprotein and Mokkola virus phosphoprotein, using a windowsize of 10 and threshold of 5.*
+*Use the dotPlot() function in the SeqinR R package to make a dotplot of the rabies virus phosphoprotein and Mokkola virus phosphoprotein, using a windowsize of 10 and threshold of 5.*

 First we need to retrieve the rabies virus phosphoprotein (UniProt P06747) and Mokola virus phosphoprotein (UniProt P0C569) sequences from UniProt, which we can do using SeqinR: